jakobhaervig/dansis/_seminar/2023-anniversary-symposium.md

 | 10:50 | HELYX Unified Solver Framework – Why, What, Where and When? | Eugene De Villiers, Engys, UK |
 | 11:15 | Discussion | |

-Deadline for registration is 30 June .
+Deadline for registration is 30 June.

 Do you wish to have a stand at the event?
-Please contact Damien Grévain for details and coordination of stand space reservation.
+Please contact [Damien Grévain](dagrevain@gmail.com) for details and coordination of stand space reservation.